pulumi/docs/content/tutorials/managing-config-and-secrets/index.md

 ## Next Steps

-In this tutorial, you created raw and secret configuration values in your project's environment.
+In this tutorial, you created raw and secret configuration values in your project's stack.
 You also accessed these values via your Pulumi program code.

 To learn more about managing and utilizing configuration and secrets in Pulumi, take a look at the following resources: